SamuraiAck/macy/README.md

 ## Known Bugs

 - Setting the DSCP value for IPv6 is not supported on Windows.
 - When fragmentation is disabled (the default), trying to send a packet larger than an interface MTU fails silently on Windows.
-On Linux and MacOS, an error appears in the log as intended.
+On other platforms, an error appears in the log as intended.

 ## Roadmap